-Further controls that may apply

 SECTION A PART 8C.14: Ground Floor Commercial Uses

-Objectives Controls

-To ensure that the building entry is clear and easily identifiable in the street, and is accessible to all.
-To ensure that the building entry contributes positively to the building facade design, streetscape and enhances the active street frontage.
-Provide access to and within all developments in accordance with the Disability Discrimination Act 1992.
-Buildings are to address the street either: with main entrances to lift lobbies directly accessible and visible from the street; or with the path to the building entry readily visible from the street where site configuration promotes a side entry.
-Building entries are to be integrated into building facade design.
-At street level, the entry is to be articulated with awnings, porticos, recesses or projecting bays for clear identification.
-Building entrances from primary street frontages are to be level with adjoining footpaths.
+- 1 To ensure that the building entry is clear and easily identifiable in the street, and is accessible to all. - 2 To ensure that the building entry contributes positively to the building facade design, streetscape and enhances the active street frontage.

+- 1 Provide access to and within all developments in accordance with the Disability Discrimination Act 1992. - 2 Buildings are to address the street either: - i) with main entrances to lift lobbies directly accessible and visible from the street; or - ii) with the path to the building entry readily visible from the street where site configuration promotes a side entry. - 3 Building entries are to be integrated into building facade design.
+At street level, the entry is to be articulated with awnings, porticos, recesses or projecting bays for clear identification. - 4 Building entrances from primary street frontages are to be level with adjoining footpaths.

 Note: Footpath levels are not to be changed.
 All level adjustments are to occur on private lands.

-All entry ramps for disabled access are to be located inside the building facade and integrated into the lobby entrance design.
+5 All entry ramps for disabled access are to be located inside the building facade and integrated into the lobby entrance design.

 Measures to enable disabled access are not to dominate the front facade.

-Letterbox Pedestrian Entry street

-Figure 9C.4-2: Letterbox to be positioned at 90p to the street.
+Figure 9C.4-2: Letterbox to be positioned at 90b to the street.